nitish-nagesh/nitish-nagesh.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

+I am interested in trustworthy and explainable AI for health applications.

-Nitish Nagesh is a Ph.D. candidate in Computer Science at the University of California, Irvine, affiliated with the Institute for Future Health.
-His research focuses on causal inference, synthetic data generation, and fairness to tackle challenges in health and medicine.
-His work has been featured in IEEE Medicine & Biology, Elsevier Smart Health, the American Heart Association, and the American Diabetes Association.
-He has received UC Irvine's Beall Family Entrepreneur Award, the TU Munich Young Academy Scholarship, and the Best Outgoing Student award in Electrical Engineering at R.V.
+As a Ph.D. candidate in Computer Science at UC Irvine, I specialize in fairness-aware causal inference and large language models for health applications.
+My research has been published in top-tier venues like IEEE Medicine & Biology and Elsevier Smart Health, American Heart Association, and the American Diabetes Association.

+I am the recipient of UC Irvine's Beall Family Entrepreneur Award, the TU Munich Young Academy Scholarship, and the Best Outgoing Student award in Electrical Engineering at R.V.
 College.

+I have expertise in Python, R, SQL, PyTorch, TensorFlow, and LangChain.

-Outside of work, he enjoys science communication and mentoring students from diverse backgrounds.
+Outside of work, I enjoy science communication and mentoring people from diverse backgrounds.

-## Education

-**Ph.D. in Computer Science** | September 2021 - June 2026 (expected)

-University of California, Irvine

-_Thesis Committee: Amir Rahmani (Advisor), Ramesh Jain, Nikil Dutt_

-**M.S. in Computer Science** | September 2021 - June 2023

-University of California, Irvine

-**M.Sc. in Power Engineering** | September 2018 - December 2020

-Technical University of Munich, Germany

-**B.E. in Electrical and Electronics Engineering** | September 2012 - June 2016

-R.V.
-College of Engineering, India